willi84/web-dave-components/README.md

 ### ToDo:

-- Tests (If this bekomes productive)
+- Tests (If this becomes productive)
 - Datepicker
 - Alerts
 - Showcase